Awni00/abstract_transformer/iclr/YUpf.md

 As explained above, the attention scores in *both* models are computed *without* weight-tying.
 Nonetheless, inspired by your question, we were curious to see what effect weight-tying the attention scores would have.

 We **carried out an additional set of experiments that evaluates models with symmetric attention scores**, via weight-tying $W_q^{attn} = W_k^{attn}$.
-Note that it is possible to do this in either standard attention or relational attention, and this is distinct from weight-tying $W_q^{rel} = W_k^{rel}$ as Figure 8 in the paper explores.
+Note that it is possible to do this in either standard attention or relational attention, and this is distinct from weight-tying $W_q^{rel} = W_k^{rel}$.
 We found the effects of this to be mixed, but relatively small.
 In the standard Transformer, this resulted in a **decrease** in performance on the 'same', 'between', and 'match pattern' tasks, and an increase in performance in the 'occurs' and 'xoccurs' tasks.
 In the *DAT* model, this resulted in a **decrease** in performance across all tasks.

 These results fit with our intuition that it is important to decouple the attention criterion from the relations.